Nancy Beck Papers, 1944-2019 – MS147

 During the severe polio epidemics of 1949 and 1951, mothers everywhere feared their young children would contract this highly contagious, disabling and potentially fatal disease.
 They were determined to raise money to find a cure for polio.
 In the 1950s, fundraising through corporations and special events were essentially a man’s world.
 But when it appeared that there would not be enough money from other sources to meet all the needs, women in the United States undertook an extra campaign of their own.
 It was soon dubbed a “Mothers’ March,” and was held each year after other phases of the polio campaign were finished.

 Each mother was expected only to go out for an hour and canvas a few of her immediate neighbors.
 Women were encouraged to go out on the same evening at the same time.
 The media then asked people to turn on their porch lights to light the way for the Marching Mothers as an indication of their willingness to give.
 The Marching Mother Campaign grew through the ’50s and ’60s, and by 1962, over 50,000 volunteers raised $650,000.
-A miraculous cure was found for polio, thanks to Dr. Jonas Salk.
+A cure was found for polio by Dr. Jonas Salk in 1953.

 Arthur J. Gerrier Memorial Award from Portsmouth Advocates presented to Nancy Beck “in special recognition of your service & commitment to our historic community,” 1998